Klingebeil/homepage/wiki/Design Notes/design-system-notes.md

 ---
 layout: wikicrumb
-title: Notes on building a design system
+title: Notes on gardening a design system
 first-commit: 2022-12-05
-last-updated: 2022-03-07
+last-updated: 2022-10-16
 ---

 These are a couple of notes about building and managing a design system at the *[Media Lab Bayern](https://www.media-lab.de/de/)*.